Friday, February 23, 2024

 Recollections: Melinda Pillsbury-Foster

-It was in Cheviot Hill that they raised their child second adopted child, Richard.
+It was in Cheviot Hills that they raised their child, the second they adopted, Richard.

 The first son they adopted, also Richard, was taken back by the birth mother before their adoption was finalized.
 Betty, herself, explained this to me while she was also trying to instruct me on what a "good wife" should be.
 She also shared some of the shocking stories on the traumas she experienced while raising the son they had wanted for so long.

 These stories includes multiple instances of violent outbreaks on Richard's part and a complete disinterest in any kind of schoolwork.
-Somehow, I was supposed to do something about this.
+Somehow, I was supposed to do something about this, Betty intimated, but since she, his adopted mother and parent, could not, I had not the least idea how to change Richard's behavior.
+When I learned his I.Q. was 110 much was explained.

-If Richard's parents had not taken him to Hawaii almost immediately after he asked me to marry him, and I had not yet realized that the fact he listened patiently while I talked, occasionally nodding in agreement, the ring he had presented me with would have been returned forthwith.
+If Richard's parents had not taken him to Hawaii almost immediately after he asked me to marry him, and I had not yet realized why he listened patiently while I talked, occasionally nodding in agreement, and was appallingly ignorant on the subjects introduced, the ring he had presented me with would have been returned forthwith.

 So, there I was stuck with him and Betty was showing me, as if this were utterly unknown, how to make deviled eggs and how to mend underwear.
 This last really surprised me as there was not the least thrift in their lifestyle.